sadiela/sadieiq694.github.io/writing/TechWorkWeek1.markdown

   from all the rounds.
 In the final round three pairs of cars again raced best two out of three, this time vying for gold, silver, and bronze medals.

   In the time trials, car 45, my group's car, came in fourth with a time of 8.645 seconds.
+In round two, we were up against car 34, which did not complete any successful runs in the three attempts, so we advanced to the final round.
+In the final round the start was slightly different from in the time trials; in the time trials, the timer would start as soon as the car moved across the start line, but in the finals it would start as soon as the start signal was given.
+The cars take time to get started, so this change was reflected in the final results.
+Our best time was 9.58 seconds, almost a full second slower than in the time trials.